dmlls/cannot-dataset/glue-diagnostic/README.md

 1. Only sentence-pairs with label `"contradiction"` are kept.
 2. From all the columns, only `"Premise"` and `"Hypothesis"` are kept.
 These are renamed to `"sentence"` and `"negated"`, respectively.
+3. Entries in which the `"sentence"` and `"negated"` fields have a Jaccard index below `0.55`.
-3. Entries in which the `"sentence"` and `"negated"` fields differ in 4 or more words.
+4. Entries in which the `"sentence"` and `"negated"` fields differ in length in 4 or more words.

 <br>